scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAzure.md

 This section shows how to configure a Kubernetes service for Scalar DL deployment.

 ### Prerequisites

 Install the following tools on your host machine:

-* [azurecli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux): In this tutorial, azurecli is used to create a kubeconfig file to access the AKS cluster.
+* [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux): In this guide, Azure CLI is used to create a kubeconfig file to access the AKS cluster.
 * [kubectl](https://kubernetes.io/docs/tasks/tools/): Kubernetes command-line tool to manage AKS cluster.
 Kubectl 1.19 or higher is required.

 ### Requirements

 * You must have an AKS cluster with Kubernetes version 1.19 or above in order to use our most up-to-date configuration files.
-* Kubernetes node pool must be created with the name `scalardlpool` to deploy ledger and envoy pods.
+* Kubernetes node pool must be created with the name `scalardlpool` to deploy [ledger](https://github.com/scalar-labs/scalardl) and [envoy](https://www.envoyproxy.io/) pods.
 * You must configure kubernetes access control to `k8s_ingress` subnet.
 * You must create the Kubernetes cluster with `Service principal` as Authentication method.
 * You must create the Kubernetes cluster with `Azure CNI`.

 ### Recommendations

-* Kubernetes node size should be `Standard D2s v3` to deploy the ledger and envoy pods because each node requires 2 vCPU and 8GB ram for deploying ledger and envoy pods.
+* Kubernetes node size should be `Standard D2s v3` to deploy the ledger and envoy pods because each node requires 2 vCPUs and 8 GiB ram for deploying ledger and envoy pods.
 * Node pool should have at least 3 nodes for high availability in production.

 ### Create a Kubernetes Cluster